massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 ##### Case 1: Need supplemental information.

-It makes sense when you can see the entire section, but doesn't when you see just the label itself:
+These labels may make sense when you can see the entire section, but they don't when you read just the label itself:

 - More
 - See all